keyurahuja/jeevi/README.md

 ## Why Share Our Messages As A Diner?

-Sharing Jeevi messages is more than just entertainment; it's a powerful way to make a difference.
+Sharing our messages is more than just entertainment; it's a powerful way to make a difference.
 By sharing our content, you:

 * **Spread Positivity:** Share uplifting and informative messages with your friends and family.
 * **Expand Your Knowledge:** Discover new facts, perspectives, and stories every time you share.